whiteio/LaMa-Eraser-iOS/README.md

 # LaMa-Eraser-iOS
-An image inpainting app made with SwiftUI
+An image inpainting app made with SwiftUI.

 ## Prerequisites